 - While the risk of crime is low, be alert in public places, particularly at night.
 Monitor local sources of information on crime.
 See

 Entry and exit

-Germany is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Germany without a visa in some circumstances.
-See our travel bulletin on the
+Germany is a part of the Schengen area, along with a number of other European countries.
+This allows you to enter Germany without a visa in some circumstances.
+In other circumstances, you'll need a visa.

 Safety and security